Positive co-degree density of hypergraphs: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to J\'ozsef Balogh, Felix Christian Clemen and Bernard Lidick\'y for permission to use their figures from~\cite{l2norm}.
-We also thank Sam Spiro for suggesting the second argument in the proof of Theorem~\ref{thm:degeneracy}.
+We thank Sam Spiro for suggesting the first alternative proof of Theorem~\ref{thm:degeneracy} and Felix Christian Clemen for pointing out that the argument in \cite{Mubayicode} can be adapted to show that the limit defining $\gamma^+(\mathcal{F})$ exists.
+We also thank Balazs Patk\'os for many useful discussions.